 Occasionally some children will continue to soil their pants or defecate in inappropriate places even after mastering the skills necessary to use the toilet.
 This is known as encopresis, and the causes may be a physical problem or a psychological issue.

 If after a reasonable period of time, you are making little progress, or there is evidence of persistent nocturnal enuresis or encopresis, you should seek professional help.
 Your family doctor is a good starting point.
-There is also a specialist organisation Education and Resources for Improving Childhood Continence (ERIC) that can advise and support you.
+A specialist organisation ERIC, the children’s bowel and bladder charity, can also advise and support you.